 Brief battery life

-Sleek and compact by design, the Shark WANDVAC Cord-Free Handheld Vacuum will have your car looking brand new after one use.
+Sleek and compact by design, the Shark WANDVAC Cord-Free Handheld Vacuum will have your car looking brand new within its 10 minute runtime.
 Featuring a high-speed, brushless motor and tapered nozzle, this model allows you to maneuver through your car’s tightest spaces like cup holders and in between seats to collect every type of mess, ranging from dry spills to pet hair and fine dust.
 For added precision and efficiency, the WANDVAC also comes with duster crevice and multi-surface tools for enhanced cleaning.

 In addition to its thin silhouette and swiftness, the model's one-touch debris emptying function, suction power, and convenient charging station make the WANDVAC as sleek as it is mighty.